TotalMiner/totalminer.github.io/lua/functions/other/explosion.md

 ## Parameters

-- `x:` The x component of the position of the explosion.
+- `x`: The x component of the position of the explosion.
-- `y:` The y component of the position of the explosion.
+- `y`: The y component of the position of the explosion.
-- `z:` The z component of the position of the explosion.
+- `z`: The z component of the position of the explosion.
-- `radius:` The radius of the explosion specified in blocks
+- `radius`: The radius of the explosion specified in blocks
-- `strength:` The strength of the explosion (some blocks are resistant to low strength explosions
+- `strength`: The strength of the explosion (some blocks are resistant to low strength explosions

 ___